Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Click Save to store the neighbor settings.

-9. Navigate to System > Administration >Device access and enable Dynamic Routing option for the VPN zone.
+9. Navigate to System > Administration >Device access and turn on the Dynamic Routing option for the VPN zone.

 11. Select option 4.
 Device console.